Sub-Chapter 1: Generally

 § 313.
 Executive sessions

-(1) Contracts, labor relations agreements with employees, arbitration, mediation, grievances, civil actions, or prosecutions by the state, where premature general public knowledge would clearly place the state, municipality, other public body, or person involved at a substantial disadvantage;
+(1) after making a specific finding that premature general public knowledge would clearly place the public body or a person involved at a substantial disadvantage:

-(2) The negotiating or securing of real estate purchase options;
+(2) the negotiating or securing of real estate purchase or lease options;

-(6) Discussion or consideration of records or documents excepted from the access to public records provisions of section 317 of this title.
-Discussion or consideration of the excepted record or document shall not itself permit an extension of the executive session to the general subject to which the record or document pertains;
+(6) records exempt from the access to public records provisions of section 316 of this title; provided, however, that discussion of the exempt record shall not itself permit an extension of the executive session to the general subject to which the record pertains;

 (b) Attendance in executive session shall be limited to members of the public body, and, in the discretion of the public body, its staff, clerical assistants and legal counsel, and persons who are subjects of the discussion or whose information is needed.